Project-Books/books-api/README.md

    - alternatively use `docker-compose up db booksapi` to launch the containers interactively
 3. Wait for the server to start (macOS and Windows: you can check this on Docker desktop for the `booksapi` container if you used the detached flag earlier)
 4. Go to `http://localhost:8082/graphiql`

+### In your IDE

+To run the backend in your IDE, follow the instructions on what to comment out and uncomment in the application.properties file.
+You will still need to build and run the backend container:
+- `docker-compose build` and `docker compose up db -d`

 Sample query:
 ```graphql